lhmngwy/KP-Liberation-APR-LH/README.md

 - Redeploy from anywhere as long as there are no enemies nearby.
 - AI squad members will now redeploy with the player.
 - Respawning will kill your squad too, or the last HC squad you created if you have no squad.
 No cheesing respawns to save your squad.
-- Added respawn tents (Requires Tent Backpacks mod).
+- Added tents and landing craft as mobile respawn points (See recommended add-ons).

 Integrated from others: